Zoothamnium niveum: Symbiosis

-The symbiotic benefits provided by the colonies of Z. niveum for its attached bacteria Candidatus Thiobios zoothamnicoli (a member of the Gammaproteobacteria) are its active alternation between oxygen-rich and sulfide-rich conditions.
+The symbiotic benefits provided by the colonies of Z. niveum for its attached ectosymbiotic bacteria Candidatus Thiobios zoothamnicoli (a member of the Gammaproteobacteria), which are vertically transmitted to its host, are its active alternation between oxygen-rich and sulfide-rich conditions.
 This alternation can occur through the regular contraction and extension of the colonies and through the water currents set up by the beating of the cilia in the region of the oral opening of the ciliates.

 The rapid contraction and slow re-extension of the colonies causes a flow of both sulfide-rich water for the feeding of the bacteria and normal oxygenated seawater for the respiration of Z. niveum.
 Through the beating of its cilia at the oral apparatus of Zoothamnium is the mixing regulated.
 When there is a low supply of sulfur compounds, the bacteria use the sulfur that is stored inside their cells.
 They eventually appear pale and transparent after four hours because the stored sulfur has been consumed.
 However, if the sulfide concentration is too high, it can be toxic to the Zoothamnium colonies and kill the ciliates despite the bacteria.

 Bacteria close to the oral end of the microzooids have a coccoid form, a larger volume, and a higher division rate than the rod-shaped bacteria on the stalks, despite both belonging to the same species.
 This is because the mixing of water by the beating of the oral cilia result in a more optimal concentration of both oxygen and sulfide in the water there.
 The bacteria at the oral region can thus be used as a food source and are swirled into the mouth (cytostome) of the ciliate and digested.